SAP-samples/teched2025-DT266/exercises/ex0/README.md

 > **Check the suffix `###` of your demo user (e.g. devday-###@abapcloud.sap).**
 > Only perform changes in your package `ZDT266_###`.

-## Overview of the Model and ABAP Code
+## Getting Started 0.2: Overview of the Model and ABAP Code
 [^Top of page](#)

 In our example we want to provide a list of Airline IDs = Carrier_Id(s) for which we get in the result list additional column fields calculated by customer extension: